Egress windows are a wonderful thing, they provide all sorts of benefits to a home – Safety, Value, Sunlight

 In addition to getting your egress window installed properly, we always get a building permit.
-In most cases, there is going to be a code upgrade required to verify that your home has the latest and greatest safety features of a wired together system of smoke detectors that includes a CO (Carbon Monoxide) monitor.
+If all you are doing is adding egress then there is no need to update smokes and C monitors.
+If you are doing other work then you must.
 We include updating your home to be code compliant into the cost.